tvthatsme/yala-qari/README.md

-# Yala Qari
+# Yalla Qari

-Yala Qari translates to 'let\'s go reader!' in Arabic.
+Yalla Qari translates to 'let\'s go reader!' in Arabic.

 I am in the beginning stages of learning Arabic and noticed that I have a hard time reading through words quickly.
 In my